eu-nebulous/sal/README.md

 - ProActive job id (in a case of error during the ProActive workflow execution)
 - detailed description of the action during which it happened

+# NebulOuS Development
+Note that there is additional documentation for Nebulous development is provided [here](https://openproject.nebulouscloud.eu/projects/nebulous-collaboration-hub/wiki/deployment-manager-sal-1).
+For preset Nebulous environment for testing and development, you can find more information on how to access SAL [here](https://openproject.nebulouscloud.eu/projects/nebulous-collaboration-hub/wiki/sal-in-nebulous-k8s), and regarding ProActive [here](https://openproject.nebulouscloud.eu/projects/nebulous-collaboration-hub/wiki/proactive-in-nebulous-k8s)

 # NebulOuS SAL Deployment (managed by 7Bulls)
 NebulOuS SAL is deployed with a chart managed at https://github.com/eu-nebulous/helm-charts/tree/main/charts/nebulous-sal NebulOuS SAL original deployment script can be found at https://github.com/ow2-proactive/scheduling-abstraction-layer/tree/master/deployment